BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 In programming, **synchronization** has broader definition: it refers to relationships among events — any number of events, and any kind of relationship (before, during, after).

 As programmers, we are often concerned with *synchronization constraints*, which are requirements pertaining to the order of events.

-Constraint example: *Events A and B must not happen at the same time*.
+Example of a constraint: *Events A and B must not happen at the same time*.

 ### What is Atomicity

 An operation is **atomic** if it appears to the rest of the system to occur at a single instant without being interrupted.
-In other words, it will either complete or return to its original state.
+An *atomic* operation can either complete or return to its original state.

 *Atomicity* is a safety measure which enforces that operations do not complete in an unpredictable way when accessed by multiple threads or processes simultaneously.